rajeevsd123/ai-case-study/README.md

 **What other Competitavie Products are offering (not offered by Life Whsiperer)?**

-AIVF Provides Day-3 – an early-stage embryo evaluation for clinical pregnancy prediction* Faritility - Chole (Cultivating Human Life through Optimal Embryos) - Multiple embryo transfer pregnancy prediction
+AIVF Provides Day-3 – an early-stage embryo evaluation for clinical pregnancy prediction

+Faritility - Chole (Cultivating Human Life through Optimal Embryos) - Multiple embryo transfer pregnancy prediction

-Distinctive Features offered by Life Whisperer compared to Competition :
+**Distinctive Features offered by Life Whisperer compared to Competition :**
 1. Gentics AI Score (except Alife)
 2. Faster results for decision making (within 10 secs) for Embryologists
-3. Upcoming feature - Endometrial Receptivity - AI can analyze transvinal ultrasound images to assist with decision around whether to transfer embryo.
+3. Upcoming feature - Endometrial Receptivity - AI can analyze transvaginal ultrasound images to assist with decision around whether to transfer embryo.
-4. Upcoming - Oocyte grading
+4. Upcoming - Oocyte (An oocyte is an immature egg) grading
 5. Presagen’s patent-pending approach, called [Decentralized AI Training](https://www.presagen.com/news/the-new-face-of-ai-presagens-federated-learning-algorithm-creates-higher-performing-ai-than-traditional-centralized-learning), has AI traveling to the data rather than data traveling to the AI.

-What are suggestions for Life Whisprer
+**What are suggestions for Life Whisperer**

 Provide comprehensive AI platform for IVF this includes
 - Planning and Preparing Patients for IVF
 - Sperm Analysis and Sperm selection
 - Predictive Analysis for frozen embryos including recommendation for frozen embryo warming period

  Currently, Presagen is using Pytorch.
-The option could have been Tensoflow.
+The other option could have been Tensoflow.
 But I could not find any compelling reasons for using Tensorflow for Presagen's Life Whisperer application.

->“The utility of tools to build AI products is only as good as your ability to target and understand the context in which you’re applying the AI – and how to best do that is an art form,” she explains.
-“It requires multidisciplinary experience and insight from different types of people in different disciplines to create an effective AI.”
+In the end,the utility of tools to build AI products is only as good as your ability to target and understand the context in which you’re applying the AI – and how to best do that is an art form.

->In the end however, Michelle Perugini says that AI is not all science — it also requires art.
+> Dr. Michelle Perugini says that "AI is not all science — it also requires art".

 -----------------------